apollographql/apollo-link/docs/source/links/state.md

 <h2 id="cache">Updating the cache</h2>

-When you manage your local data with Apollo Client, your Apollo cache becomes the single source of truth for all your local & remote data.
+When you manage your local data with Apollo Client, your Apollo cache becomes the single source of truth for all your local and remote data.
 To update and read from the cache, you access it via the `context`, which is the third argument passed to your resolver function.